IDEO-coLAB/pyfi/README.md

 ## Basic Usage

-Pythonic tries to mimics how you'd use Python in, well, Python.
+Pythonic mimics how you'd use Python in, well, Python.

 So say we have this Python module:
 `fancycomputation.py`